-The STEAM Academy of Warrensville Heights (the "Academy") is a nonprofit corporation established pursuant to Ohio Revised Code Chapter 3314.
-The Academy offers education for Ohio children in kindergarten through eighth grade.
+The Lorain Preparatory Academy (the "Academy") is a nonprofit corporation established pursuant to Ohio Revised Code Chapter 3314.
+The Academy offers education for Ohio children in grades 3-8.
 The Academy is independent of any Academy and is nonsectarian in its programs, admission policies, employment practices, and all other operations.
 The Academy may lease or acquire facilities as needed and contract for any services necessary for the operation of the Academy.
-The Academy is a federally recognized 501(c) (3) nonprofit corporation established pursuant to Ohio Revised Code Chapter 1702.
+The Academy is a federally recognized 501(c)(3) nonprofit corporation established pursuant to Ohio Revised Code Chapter 1702.

-The Academy was approved for operation for a period of five academic years commencing after July 1, 2013 and ending June 30, 2018 by the Ohio Council of Community Schools (the "Sponsor") which has subsequently renewed an additional five years to 2023 and again through 2028.
+The Academy was approved for operation under a contract with the St. Aloysius Orphanage (the Sponsor) for a period of five academic years commencing after July 1, 2005 and ending June 30, 2010.
+This contract was extended for two additional five academic years expiring June 30, 2020.
+This contract has been extended through June 30, 2023 and again until June 30, 2026.
 The Sponsor is responsible for evaluating the performance of the Academy and has the authority to deny renewal of the contract at its expiration or terminate the contract prior to its expiration.

-The Academy operates under the direction of a Governing Board that consists of not less than five individuals who are not owners or employees, or immediate relatives or owners or employees of any for-profit firm that operate or manage the Academy for the Governing Board.
+The Academy operates under the direction of a Governing Board that consists of five individuals who are not owners or employees, or immediate relatives or owners or employees of any for-profit firm that operate or manage the Academy for the Governing Board.
 The Board is responsible for carrying out the provisions of the contract that include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards, and qualifications of teachers.